zchlrnr/FCMesher/README.md

 * Collapses two FemMeshObjects together into a single one by replacing nodes within a small tolerance with the nearest one in the other body, and globally renumbering the nodes and elements.
+* Goal is to replace this with something that can maintain the original meshes and only renumber the nodes to be common, such that a secondary pass of removing duplicate GRID lines in the bdf will be able to effectively crush the two together.
+Work on that is stalled until I can figure out who in their right mind would EVER think that wanton disregard for IDs, and arbitrary renumbering of nodes and elements was a good idea; and then how I can stop their terrible ideas from destroying my meshes.

 ### Shell mesh loft between two curves